Skip to content

 Now that we can anchor our thinking with this example, let’s go back to the theory for a minute.
 I encourage the mathematically timid reader to NOT be afraid of the equations!!
 Take your time and read through them.
 We’ll explain in detail and maybe you will actually find it fun!!

-In the most basic terms, in a regression of this nature, we have some independent variable(s) \(\bf{X}\), and a single dependent variable \(\bf{Y}\).
+In the most basic terms, in a regression of this nature, we have some predictor variable(s) (often denoted \(\bf{X}\)), and a single response variable (often denoted \(\bf{Y}\)).
 For every value of \(\bf{X}\), we want to figure out the expected value of \(\bf{Y}\).
 We write that like this:

 \text{E(}\bf{Y}|\bf{X})